 9. Ports: There are several ports in the Arctic Ocean.
 The biggest ports are Murmansk in Russia, Kirkenes in Norway and Nuuk in Greenland, Churchill in Canada and Barrow in Alaska/USA.
 The main Arctic research stations are located along the coastline.

 10. Arctic Ocean Facts: Which countries border the Arctic Ocean?
-Canada and the United States, Russia, Norway, Iceland and Greenland border the Arctic Ocean.
+Six countries border the Arctic Ocean, these include: Canada and the United States, Russia, Norway, Iceland and Denmark (Greenland) border the Arctic Ocean.